Sharing Understanding

 I believe that religion is essential for human survival.
 In its ideal form, religion offers a way of life that focuses on serving the well-being of all living beings, the Earth, and the cosmos.
 Religious values are human values that reflect the best collective wisdom, experience, and rational critical thinking of the community.
 All religious rites, ceremonies, and narratives are the means and methods by which these values are sanctified in every aspect of community life.
 Religion is the bond that unites all kinds of human communities.

-The concept of human nature is a complex one, encompassing a loose collection of behavioral tendencies across different races and cultures.
+The concept of human nature is complex, encompassing a loose collection of behavioral tendencies across different races and cultures.
 It's the idea that all humans share a fundamental essence or set of traits, regardless of culture or upbringing.
-Philosophers and scientists have been debating this idea for ages.One key aspect of human nature is the product of our collective evolution in an entropic cosmos.
+Philosophers and scientists have been debating this idea for ages.
+One key aspect of human nature is the product of our collective evolution in an entropic cosmos.
 Living things have had to struggle and compete to find ways and niches that enable us to survive.
 This life-and-death struggle has shaped who we are as a species.

 People often claim that humans are essentially “good,” but this is a dubious statement.
 We have survived the evolutionary struggle through various degrees of socialization, countering our inclination toward total self-concern.
 However, we are by nature very violent and exploitative of others.
 Some philosophers, like Thomas Hobbes, argue that humans are inherently selfish and violent and that society only exists where humans surrender their freedom to be themselves to external authority.

 The problem of human nature is at the heart of religion.
-Religion is the social mechanism that enables us to deal with our evolved behaviors and adopt alternative behaviors that are more in accord with our cultural values.
+Religion is the social mechanism that enables us to deal with our evolved behaviors and adopt alternative behaviors more in accord with our cultural values.
 Religion has significantly shaped human behavior throughout history, providing people with a moral code and a sense of purpose that transcends their desires.
 In a way, religion has provided people with guiding principles that help them overcome problematic aspects of their nature and build a more just and equitable society.

 This enables and requires religion to seek and practice change, a paradoxical task.
 It is a challenge that all religions face, and it is one of the things that makes religion so powerful—the fact that it is not a static, unchanging force but rather a dynamic and evolving aspect of human society.